jinaga/jinaga.net/Documentation/Examples/ExportFactsExample.md

 ## Explanation

+1. The `UseJinagaClient` extension method in ServiceCollectionExtensions.cs registers a singleton instance of `JinagaClient` with the dependency injection container.
-1. The `MainPage` class initializes a `JinagaClient` instance with the necessary options.
+2. The `MainPage` class receives a `JinagaClient` instance through constructor injection.
+3. The `OnExportFactsToJsonClicked` method:
+   - Creates a temporary file using Path.GetTempFileName()
-2. The `OnExportFactsToJsonClicked` method exports facts to JSON format and shares them using `Share.Default.RequestAsync`.
+   - Exports facts to the file in JSON format
+   - Shares the file using `Share.Default.RequestAsync`
+   - Cleans up the temporary file after sharing
+4. The `OnExportFactsToFactualClicked` method:
+   - Creates a temporary file using Path.GetTempFileName()
-3. The `OnExportFactsToFactualClicked` method exports facts to Factual format and shares them using `Share.Default.RequestAsync`.
+   - Exports facts to the file in Factual format
+   - Shares the file using `Share.Default.RequestAsync`
+   - Cleans up the temporary file after sharing

 ## Usage